Erwin Planck: Biography

 Born in Charlottenburg (today part of Berlin), Erwin Planck was the fourth child of Nobel Prize-winning physicist Max Planck (1858–1947) and his first wife Marie, née Merck (1861–1909).
 His father held a professorship at the Berlin Frederick William University since 1889 and had become a notable member of the German Physical Society (DPG); his children grew up in the wealthy environment of the Grunewald mansions colony.

 Having obtained his Abitur degree in 1911, Erwin Planck pursued a career as an officer in the German Army.
 In World War I, he soon found himself a prisoner of the French forces in 1914.
 Planck returned to Germany in 1917 and was active on the General Staff.
-Here he first met Major Kurt von Schleicher, the beginning of a lifelong friendship.
+There, he met Major Kurt von Schleicher, the beginning of a lifelong friendship.

-After the war, Major Schleicher became head of the political department in the newly established Ministry of the Reichswehr and in 1920 appointed Planck his assistant.
-In January 1924 Schleicher sent him as a liaison officer to the Reich Chancellery, where Planck also became a government official after he left the Reichswehr armed forces in 1926.
-Upon the downfall of the Brüning government in 1932, he became a deputy minister under Chancellor Franz von Papen, and retained this post when Schleicher himself was appointed Reich Chancellor in December.
+After the war, Major Schleicher became head of the political department in the newly established Ministry of the Reichswehr and, in 1920, appointed Planck his assistant.
+In January 1924, Schleicher sent him as a liaison officer to the Reich Chancellery, where Planck also became a government official after he left the Reichswehr armed forces in 1926.
+Upon the downfall of the Brüning government in 1932, he became a deputy minister under Chancellor Franz von Papen, and retained that post when Schleicher himself was appointed Reich Chancellor in December.
 Planck contributed to Schleicher's Querfront to gain Nazi support for his government, though to no avail.

-After Schleicher resigned and Adolf Hitler was appointed Chancellor on 30 January 1933, Planck immediately resigned office and, put in temporary retirement, went abroad to East Asia for a year.
+After Schleicher resigned and Adolf Hitler was appointed Chancellor on 30 January 1933, Planck went into temporary retirement and travelled abroad to East Asia for a year.
 Shortly after he came back to Germany, Kurt von Schleicher and his wife were shot at their Babelsberg home by members of the Sicherheitsdienst (SD) in the Night of the Long Knives on 30 June 1934.
 Planck tried in vain to get an explanation for his friend's murder.
-He also held several conspirative talks with Reichswehr General Werner von Fritsch which, however, did not lead to any conclusion.
+He also held several conspiratorial talks with Reichswehr General Werner von Fritsch which, however, did not lead to any conclusion.